-(j) If Person wishes to deliver Secondary Helium to the Helium System after the Conveyance, Person must enter a separate contract with Purchaser.
+(j) If Person wishes to add Secondary Private Helium to the Helium System after the Conveyance, Person must enter a separate contract with Real Property Purchaser.
+The Real Property Purchaser will safeguard this Secondary Private Helium until Person can negotiate a new storage contract with the Real Property Purchaser.

-2.2 Transfer Helium
+2.2 Transportation of Helium

-Transfer Helium is not considered Secondary Private Helium if Person adding helium completes the transfer (from addition to accounting) within three months.
-If the transfer is not completed within three months, Transfer Helium reverts to Secondary Private Helium for person who added the helium.
-The removal of Transfer Gas does not subtract from the amount of helium that a storage contract holder can take under allocation during times of helium shortage.
-However, Person may not remove any helium including Transfer Helium if the pipeline pressure is below 600 psi.
-Person receiving Transfer Helium must remove the received Transfer Helium within the month when Person’s account is credited, or the Transfer Helium will revert to Secondary Private Helium for person receiving the transfer.
-Person receiving the transfer must ensure that their balance does not go negative at any time due to Person’s removal of its Transfer Helium.
+The removal of helium that is being transported via pipeline is independent from the amount of helium that a storage contract holder can take under allocation during times of helium shortage.
+However, Person may not remove/add any helium including helium that is being transported via pipeline if the pipeline pressure is below 600 psi/above 1500psi.
+Person receiving helium being transported via pipeline must ensure that their balance does not go negative at any time due to Person’s removal of the transported helium or that delayed removal of their helium requires an injection into the field to address upper administrative pipeline pressures limits.
 Person should wait at least 72 hours after addition for removal if their balance cannot cover the removal (to prevent negative daily averages).

-(a) Transportation fees will apply for acceptance and delivery of Transfer Helium per 4.1(c).
+(a) Transportation fees will apply for acceptance and delivery of helium for transportation per 4.1(c).

-(b) Annually on October 1, beginning on October 1, 2022, Person will provide Authorized Officer or Purchaser’s Representative, as applicable, with an estimate of the volumes of Transfer Helium that Person anticipates it will add to the Federal Helium Pipeline or Helium Pipeline as applicable during the Contract Year as well as documentation of length of time the transfer will take from company to company (must be less than three months).

-(c) United States or Purchaser as applicable can waive Secondary Helium reclassification of Transfer Helium if circumstances outside United States' or Purchaser’s control warrant it.

 2.3 Delivery of Private Helium by Person to Federal Helium System or Helium System.

-Prior to September 30, 2022, Person will provide to Authorized Officer, as described in 2.2(a), estimates of delivery volumes of Primary Private Helium that Person plans to deliver to the Federal Helium System.
-After September 30, 2022 and Pre-Conveyance, Person will provide to Authorized Officer, as described in 2.2(a), estimates of delivery volumes of Secondary Private Helium that Person plans to deliver to the Federal Helium Pipeline.
-After Conveyance, Person will provide to Purchaser’s Representative, as described in 2.2(a), estimates of delivery volumes of Secondary Private Helium that Person plans to deliver the Helium Pipeline.
+Prior to the Conveyance, Person will provide to Authorized Officer, as described in 2.2(a), estimates of delivery volumes of Primary Private Helium that Person plans to deliver to the Federal Helium System.
+After Conveyance, Person will provide to Real Property Purchaser’s Representative, as described in 2.2(a), estimates of delivery volumes of Secondary Private Helium that Person plans to deliver the Helium Pipeline.

-(a) Annually beginning October 1, 2021, and when this Contract is transferred to Purchaser, Person will provide the Authorized Officer or Purchaser’s Representative, as applicable, an estimate of the volumes of Primary or Secondary Private helium-gas mixture, as applicable, that Person anticipates it will deliver or arrange to be delivered to the Federal Helium Pipeline or Helium Pipeline, as applicable, during the Contract Year (or the remainder of the Contract year if the Conveyance occurs in the middle of the Contract year).
+(a) Annually beginning October 1, 2021, and when this Contract is transferred to Real Property Purchaser, Person will provide the Authorized Officer or Real Property Purchaser’s Representative, as applicable, an estimate of the volumes of Primary or Secondary Private helium-gas mixture, as applicable, that Person anticipates it will deliver or arrange to be delivered to the Federal Helium Pipeline or Helium Pipeline, as applicable, during the Contract Year (or the remainder of the Contract year if the Conveyance occurs in the middle of the Contract year).

-(b) On or before the twentieth day of each calendar month, Person will notify the Authorized Officer or Purchaser’s Representative, as applicable, of any changes to the estimated volume of Primary or Secondary Private helium-gas mixture, as applicable, that Person expects to deliver or arrange to be delivered for storage during the succeeding calendar month.
+(b) On or before the twentieth day of each calendar month, Person will notify the Authorized Officer or Real Property Purchaser’s Representative, as applicable, of any changes to the estimated volume of Primary or Secondary Private helium-gas mixture, as applicable, that Person expects to deliver or arrange to be delivered for storage during the succeeding calendar month.